rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - Dynamic Binding of Key to Value and Rho-Calculus I/O*

 This depiction raises an important point.
 At first glance, the output term, which assigns :code:`@Q` to the location denoted by the key, :code:`x`, appears to constitute a state transition itself, by nature of its function.
 However, it is not an *observed* state transition.
 Only when the input term *observes* a value at :code:`x`, does evaluation occur.
 This obvservability requirement can be easily enforced at compile-time.
-This is the basic synchronization requirement which prevents DDoS attacks by repeated invocation of, :code:`x!(@Q)`.
+This is the basic synchronization constraint which prevents DDoS attacks by repeated invocation of, :code:`x!(@Q)`.

 A transition could be anything from updating a routine from blocking to non-blocking status, to incrementing a PC register, **to updating a location in local memory REVISIT**.
 The monadic treatment of channels allows for higher-level constructs.
 Locations may be bound to and nested within many channels.
 For example, in addition to local storage, a channel may be bound to a network-address supported by an advanced message queuing protocol (AMQP).